About the Study

 About the Researchers

 Tessa has studied planning in Vietnam, Hungary, and Denmark, and has worked in land use planning, affordable housing, and public health.
-Originally from the Canadian Rockies, she now lives in Portland and works on transportation asset management projects for the Portland Bureau of Transportation.
+Originally from the Canadian Rockies, she now lives in Portland where she joined the Portland Bureau of Transportation in 2013 to work on transportation asset management projects.